iamshaikalbaz/Tic-Tac-Toe-Game/README.md

 ## 🚀 Features

-✅ Classic 2-player mode (X vs. O)✅ Interactive UI with smooth animations✅ Win detection logic to declare the winner✅ Restart Button to reset the game✅ Responsive design for different screen sizes✅ Minimalist and clean UI
+✅ Classic 2-player mode (X vs. O)
+✅ Interactive UI with smooth animations
+✅ Win detection logic to declare the winner
+✅ Restart Button to reset the game
+✅ Responsive design for different screen sizes
+✅ Minimalist and clean UI

 ## 🛠️ Technologies Used